Roster | Meetings are confidential

 Licensed attorneys, nonattorney members of the public, and former judicial officers may apply to serve on the JNE commission by completing the appointments online application.
 The Board of Trustees reviews the applications and appoints individuals who have the requisite skills and experience to assess candidates for judicial appointment and to provide timely and well-written reports.
 Attorney commissioners must be active licensees in good standing with the State Bar of California.

 Applications are accepted year-round.
-To apply, please complete an online application by June 5, 2023.
+To apply, please complete an online application.

 Workload and time commitment